mosra/magnum-bindings/doc/python/magnum.platform.rst

 .. py:module:: magnum.platform

-    While concrete implementations of :py:`Application` and
+    Concrete implementations of :py:`Application` and :py:`WindowlessApplication`
-    :py:`WindowlessApplication` classes are available in the submodules, there's a convenience logic importing the most fitting implementation that's available directly into the `platform` module, meaning you can do just this without having to think about a particular implementation, for
-    example:
+    classes are available in submodules, and it's up to you which one you choose.
+For example:

     .. code:: py

         from magnum import platform
+        import magnum.platform.sdl2

-        class MyApp(platform.Application): # platform.sdl2.Application
+        class MyApp(platform.sdl2.Application):
             ...

     The same goes for :py:`WindowlessApplication` implementations, for example: